Information on the offices involved with core facility advocacy, support, and oversight.

 Office of Research Technologies

-The Office of Translational Technologies (OTT) provides operational support to the University’s core facilities, and serves as a resource for investigators needing information and access to general and specialized scientific instrumentation and services available from our core facilities.
+The Office of Research Technologies (ORT) provides operational support to the University’s core facilities, and serves as a resource for investigators needing information and access to general and specialized scientific instrumentation and services available from our core facilities.

 - Assistance with Operational Infrastructure

-OTT assists core facilities deal with a range of operational needs; application process for new recharge service centers as well as rate revisions for existing cores, survey design and distribution which provide valuable feedback to core directors from their client base, and identification of laboratory, information, and financial management systems which may be useful tools for increasing core efficiency.
+ORT assists core facilities deal with a range of operational needs; application process for new recharge service centers as well as rate revisions for existing cores, survey design and distribution, including customer satisfaction surveys which provide valuable feedback to core directors, and identification of laboratory, information, and management systems which may be useful tools for increasing core efficiency.

 - Education and Training

 ORT organizes and assists with educational workshops and forums which focus on introducing core users to new technologies, as well as training and information for core directors.
 Offerings in the past have included presentations from industry introducing new technologies, core directors covering available services and techniques, and group talks on specific scientific research areas.